 Virtual Lawyering.
 Distinguish yourself from other firms by being available for virtual consultations, e-signing, and notarizing of documents.
 Several states have adopted laws allowing online signing and notarizing during the Coronavirus situation.

 Resources From a historical perspective, read articles like the short history of estate planning published by the Law Library of Congress.
 For guidance on starting an estate practice, review articles published by the ABA, Informa, Juris Diction and NLBM.
-Develop skills by reading articles about estate planning, document drafting, and virtual consultations.
+Develop skills by reading articles about estate planning, document drafting, virtual consultations, and how to avoid estate planning mistakes.
 Enhance expertise by reading books like the ABA’s Guide to Estate Planning, CAP’s Mastering Trusts and Estates and Thomson’s Drafting Trusts and Wills.
 Stay up-to-date by attending educational programs sponsored by the ABA, ALI, NCEP, and other providers.
 Update your forms with downloads from the ABA, state bars, and other organizations.
 Stay up-to-date on legislation permitting e-notarizing and electronic wills.

 Blumberg Products.
 Blumberg’s estate planning products include accessories, forms, organizers, portfolios, software, and stationery.
 Blumberg also sells marketing articles for mailing to clients and posting on firm websites.
 The marketing articles include topics like gathering estate information, creating estate documents, and legal checkups.